CSIS-iLab/india-states/_posts/2021-09-30-the-department-for-promotion-of-industry-and-internal-trade-launches-a-national-single-window-system-for-investors-and-businesses.md

 content_type: articles
 breadcrumbs: articles
-title: The Department for Promotion of Industry and Internal Trade launches a national single-window system for investors and businesses.
+title: The Department for Promotion of Industry and Internal Trade launches a national single-window system for investors and businesses
 date: 2021-09-30 04:00:00 +0000
 states:
 - Center-State Relations